kkaleidoskull/kkaleidoskull/README.md

 i dont really have my own personality so i tend to copy people. i act very differently around different people

+i have major jealousy issues. i get pissed really easily but i dont express it. if i move away from a cuddle pile, im either overstimmed or pissed at someone.
+IF IM MAD AT YOU, ITS FOR NO REASON.
+YOU DIDNT DO ANYTHING (friends)

 pretty much the only fandom i care about is fnaf/dsaf. i most likely wont get your fandom references /lh

 i dark/comship for coping reasons. i dont have to explain anything to you unless i want to. however i also do NOT believe you have to have trauma to darkship etc. ship whataver u want for whatever reason!! be a problematic freak!! just dont hurt people :)